machugram/machugram.github.io/content/posts/angles-and-the-world.md

 ---
-title: It's all about the angle: decisions, pictures, videos and the world.
+title: It's all about the angle decisions pictures, videos and the world.
 draft: false
 summary: why opinions count
 tags:
   - writings
 ---

+KKK